 I’ve been around long enough to have seen a few fads come and go in the environmental sector.
-I might have got into bins because of the fact that plastic in the oceans was killing leatherback turtles, but back then, recycling was all about saving the trees.
+I might have got into bins because of the fact that plastic in the oceans was killing leatherback turtles.
+But back then, recycling was all about saving trees.
 Now it’s about being carbon net-zero.

-In recent years we’ve seen companies go plastic-free, declare climate emergencies, join climate rebellions, move to one-planet living, go climate neutral, carbon neutral and now, more recently go carbon net-zero.
-All these different terms to deal with the one simple fact: modern living damages the planet’s ecosystems to such an extent that future generations will not be able to enjoy the same standard of living that we do today.
+In recent years we’ve seen companies go plastic-free, declare climate emergencies, join climate rebellions, move to one-planet living, go climate neutral, and carbon neutral.
+More recently, it’s been all about going carbon net-zero.
+All these different terms deal with one simple fact: modern living damages the planet’s ecosystems to such an extent that future generations will not be able to enjoy the same standard of living.

-So where does carbon net zero come from?
 The Paris Agreement was signed in 2016 at COP21 as part of the UN Framework Convention on Climate Change.
-Signatories to the Agreement (196 countries) agreed to keep global average temperature rises to less that 2degrees and to limit that increase to 1.5 degrees ideally which is the level at which we think we can handle the impacts of climate change.
+196 countries agreed to keep global average temperature rises to less than 2 degrees and to limit that increase to 1.5 degrees.
+Ideally, thius is the level at which we think we can handle the impacts of climate change.
 We’ve been talking about this since Kyoto was signed back in 1997 and since then global emissions have increased.
-In Paris it was agreed that the only way to meet these targets was for there to be net zero carbon emission by mid-century.
-The UK has led the way in being the first country to put this into law, and so companies are following suite.
+In Paris, it was agreed that the only way to meet these targets was to be net-zero carbon emission by mid-century.
+The UK has led the way in being the first country to put this into law, and so companies are following suit.
 (Whether or not you think we’ll make it is another matter).

-However, being net zero something is just a sum; add something, take something else away and make sure the result is zero.
-When we are talking about climate change, some have taken it to mean carry on as normal, do some offsetting and hope the net result is no extra carbon being released.
+However, being net-zero something is just a sum; add something, take something else away and make sure the result is zero.
+When we talk about climate change, some take it to mean carry on as normal, do some offsetting and hope the net result is no extra carbon being released.
 Unfortunately, while the market price of carbon is still low, it is easy for some companies to offset business as usual and greenwash it as something positive.
 Or net zero.

 Is net zero a buzzword?
-Can I ‘cop’ out and say it depends who uses it and how?
-Afterall, it’s not what you say, but what you do that counts.
+Can I ‘cop’ out and say it depends on who uses it and how?
+After all, it’s not what you say, but what you do that counts.

 Want help in going net zero?
 Give us a shout.